-From this last perspective, we show that purely loxodromic subgroups of right-angled Artin groups are analogous to convex cocompact subgroups of mapping class groups of surfaces.
+groups of surfaces.
 Convex cocompact subgroups are a class of subgroups of mapping class groups distinguished by Farb and Mosher [FM02] and which have natural and useful geometric properties.
-Indeed, our main theorem represents the analog to an open question for mapping class groups that has received much attention in recent years.
+Indeed, our main theorem represents the analogue to an open question for mapping class groups that has received much attention in recent years.
 (See Section 1.3 for details.)
 We shall see that, combining our results with earlier results of the second and third author, purely loxodromic subgroups of right-angled Artin groups generally provide an explicit source of convex cocompact subgroups of mapping class groups.

-From our main theorem (Theorem 1.1), that strong quasiconvexity properties are implied by an element-wise condition on a finitely generated subgroup of a right-angled Artin group, several applications of general interest follow.
-For example, as referenced above, recent groundbreaking results imply that many geometrically significant groups embed as quasiconvex subgroups of right-angled Artin groups [Ago13, HW14].
-We show that when such a group contains distorted subgroups (e.g. fiber subgroups of fibered 3-manifold groups or freeby-cyclic groups) there are elements of these subgroups that map to relatively simple elements of the right-angled Artin group.
-In particular, the images of these elements have non-cyclic centralizers in $A(\Gamma)$.
+From our main theorem (Theorem 1.1), that strong quasiconvexity properties are implied by an elementwise condition on a finitely generated subgroup of a rightangled Artin group, several applications of general interest follow.
+For example, as referenced above, recent groundbreaking results imply that many geometrically significant groups embed as quasiconvex subgroups of right-angled Artin groups [Ago13, HW15].
+We show that when such a group contains distorted subgroups (e.g. fiber subgroups of fibered 3-manifold groups or free-by-cyclic groups) there are elements of these subgroups that map to relatively simple elements of the rightangled Artin group.
+In particular, the images of these elements have noncyclic centralizers in $A(\Gamma)$.
 See the discussion after Theorem 1.2 below for details.

 1.2.
 Main results.
 When a right-angled Artin group $A(\Gamma)$ does not decompose as a direct product, its typical (as in [Sis11]) elements are what we call loxodromic.
 Equivalently, these are its Morse elements, its elements with contracting axes, its elements that act as rank-one isometries on the CAT(0) space associated to $A(\Gamma)$, and its elements with cyclic centralizers [Ser89, BC12, BF09].
-In [KK14a], loxodromic elements are characterized as those with unbounded orbit in the action of $A(\Gamma)$ on its extension graph Γ^e , a hyperbolic space introduced by the first author and Kim to study embeddings between right-angled Artin groups in [KK13].
-Here we study purely loxodromic subgroups of $A(\Gamma)$: those in which every non-trivial element is loxodromic.
+In [KK14a], loxodromic elements are characterized as those with unbounded orbit in the action of $A(\Gamma)$ on its extension graph Γ^e , a hyperbolic space introduced by the first author and Kim [KK13] to study embeddings between right-angled Artin groups.
+Here we study purely loxodromic subgroups of $A(\Gamma)$: those in which every nontrivial element is loxodromic.
 Such subgroups exist in no short supply-in fact, they are typical [TT]; see Section 2.4 for details.
 Our main result is the following:

 Theorem 1.1.
-Suppose $H < A(\Gamma)$ is finitely generated and $A(\Gamma)$ does not decompose as a direct product.
+Suppose that Γ is connected and anti-connected and that $H < A(\Gamma)$ is finitely generated.
 Then the following are equivalent.